RobVerduijn/ipa_ad_setup_instructions/README-windows_setup.md

 * Core
 * Desktop Experience

+**The license Key determines if you get Standard or Datacenter.\
-** You can see all these options if you boot from the media without an autounattend.iso attached.\
+**You can see all these options if you boot from the media without an autounattend.iso attached.\
   If in doubt start the installation without the autounattend iso and klick through it,\
   the options will become visible before the actual installation starts.

 The settings to toggle between these profiles can be found in the autounattend file between these tags